 We stand with the People

-The Gwich’in Nation, living in Alaska and Canada and 9,000 strong, make their home on or near the migratory route of the Porcupine Caribou Herd, and have depended on this herd for their subsistence and culture for thousands of years.
-The Gwich’in people have worked to protect these lands for generations.
-They strongly oppose this dangerous rush to drill, which threatens to alter caribou migrations and lower caribou birth rates, risking the Gwich’in way of life.
+The Gwich’in Nation today spans both Alaska and Canada.
+They make their home on or near the migratory route of the Porcupine Caribou Herd, and have depended on this herd for their subsistence, culture, and spirituality for thousands of years.
+The Gwich’in have worked to protect the lands that are now known as the Arctic Refuge for generations.
+They – along with Iñupiat land protectors – strongly oppose any efforts to drill in the Refuge, which threatens the Porcupine Caribou Herd, risking the Gwich’in way of life.

 Learn More